-Thailand enacts the Labor Protection Act B.E 2541 (1998) (the “Act”) to relieve, resolve and enhance the standard of employment between employees and employers.
-However, if the provision of the agreement is unfair for the employee in any manner, such as the working time per day or per week, overtime payment, relocation of workplace issue, severance pay, termination clauses, any leaves, adjustment of salary and so on.
-The labor law in the country where the employee works will preserve him/or her for any unfair matters.
+According to Thai labor law, the Labor Protection Act B.E 2541 (1998) (the "Act") is a means to relieve, resolve and enhance the standard of employment between employees and employers.
+However, if the provision of the agreement is unfair for the employee in any manner, such as the working time per day or week, overtime payment, relocation of a workplace issue, severance pay, termination clauses, any leaves, adjustment of salary, and so on.
+The labor law in the country where the employee works will preserve them for unfair matters.
 This is known as the Labor Protection Law.

-There are various chapters to protect employees from unfair performance or employment agreements of employers.
-It is not only the full-time employee but also the employee working under a probation period.
-Thailand deems the terms and conditions under the Act as the law related to public order or good morals of people.
+Thai labor law has various chapters to protect employees from unfair performance or employment contracts of employers.
+It is the full-time employee and the employee working under a probation period.
+Thailand deems the terms and conditions under the Act as the law related to people's public order or good morals.

-In this article, we will be discussing the following Labor and Employment related topics:
+In this article, we will be discussing the following Labor and Employment contract related topics:

-Thailand is a great country with a booming business and economic industry which attracts aspiring workers from its neighbouring countries and the rest of the world.
+Thailand is a great country with a booming business and economic industry, attracting aspiring workers from its neighboring countries and the rest of the world.
 Thailand is also known for its straightforward procedure and laws pertaining to labor laws.
 The Thai Labor Protection Act highlights the desired relationship between employers and employees engaged in labor.

-In reference to the Civil and Commercial Code of Thailand, Section 575 to Section 587 are determined to define the definition and basic principle of employment.
-For instance, the definition of the employment agreement is a contract whereby a person, called contractor, agrees to accomplish a definite work for another person, called employer, who agrees to pay him a salary of the result for the work.
+About the Civil and Commercial Code of Thailand, Section 575 to Section 587 are determined to define the basic principle of employment.
+For instance, the definition of the employment agreement is an employment contract whereby a person, called a contractor, agrees to accomplish a definite work for another person, called an employer, who agrees to pay them a salary of the result for the work.
 The Labor Protection Act and the Civil and Commercial Code also highlight other kinds of leave.

-Furthermore, the main terms relevant to termination of employment agreement is that If the employee commits the following:
+The main terms relevant to the termination of the employment agreement is that If the employee commits the following:

-Thai Labor Law protects employees rights and is relatively flexible for employers.
-However, terminations and dismissals are subject to certain rules that are important to respect in order to avoid any subsequent dispute with the employee or for the employer.
+Thai Labor Law protects employees' rights and is relatively flexible for employers.
+However, terminations and dismissals are subject to specific rules that are important to avoid any subsequent dispute with the employee or the employer.
 Whether you are an employer or an employee, Juslaws & Consult can inform you about your rights regarding termination of employment in Thailand.

-We know that every situation is unique, therefore it is essential to seek a consultation with someone who is specialized in Thai Labor Law to fully understand your rights and potential claims according to the Thai labor protection act.
-Juslaws & Consult has created a list of frequently asked questions regarding termination, wrongful dismissal and labor law in Thailand.
-This shall serve as a guide only
+We know that every situation is unique; therefore, it is essential to seek a consultation with someone specialising in Thai Labor Law to fully understand your rights and potential claims according to the Thai labor protection act.
+Juslaws & Consult has created a list of frequently asked questions regarding termination, wrongful dismissal, and labor law in Thailand.
+However, this shall serve as a guide only.

 Q: Does the employee have to be notified of the termination?